Push4ck/Text-Speak/README.md

-# Text to Speech - Web Application
+# Text Speak - Web Application

 Unleash the Power of Spoken Words with Text to Speech! 📢🔊